andresgallego/broadwell/README.md

-# Post in a slack channel the latest tweet about any query parameter using Auth0 webtasks
-Post the latest tweet about any query parameter in a slack channel using Auth0 webtasks
+# Post the latest tweet about any query parameter in a slack channel using Auth0 webtasks

 With [Auth0 Webtasks](https://webtask.io) you can post in a slack channel the latest tweet about any query parameter without worrying about backend.